-This page describes the steps to set up your GCP environment, so that you can distribute your VM solutions.
+This page describes the steps to set up your Google Cloud environment, so that you can distribute your virtual machine (VM) products.

 Create your workspace

 First, create two projects in the Cloud Console: one for development and testing, and the other to use as a public project to host your final components.
 For information about creating projects, see Creating and managing Google Cloud projects.

 Use the following format when creating the IDs for your projects:

 - Public Project ID format (for final components):

 After creating each project, grant the Project Viewer role to

 email@example.com and the Project Editor role to your Google